DiyorbekAnorboyev/API/README.md

 In this project you can use get, post, put, delete project after registration, You can only get request 1k + data UNREGISTRATION
-I have created an api about restaurants which has about 1k fake data.
-I generated the fake data on this site https://www.mockaroo.com/

 ## Description
 How have you solved the problem?